Crayfish cannot tolerate bright light.

-The eyes of the Norway lobster are very sensitive to light and their retinas can be damaged if exposed to too much light.
-This is one of the reasons why it can be found at depths from 20 metres down to 800 metres.
-In fact, its entire circadian rhythm is centred around the available light.
-Lobsters that live in shallow water are most active at night, while individuals which live in slightly deeper water tend to be active at dusk and dawn.
-Individuals which live deepest of all like to use the little light that is available during the day to find food.
-Norway lobster are omnivorous, so they can eat anything from molluscs, annelids (worms) and crustaceans to carrion.
+This is one of the reasons why it can be found from 20 meters deep down to 800 meters.
+In fact, its entire circadian rhythm is tailored to the light.
+Crayfish that live in shallow water are most active at night, and those that live a little deeper are active at dusk and dawn.
+Those that live the deepest often take advantage of the little light during the day to find food.
+The sea crayfish is omnivorous, so its diet consists of everything from mollusks, barnacles and crustaceans to carrion.

 No items found.